reqnroll/Reqnroll.Rider/doc/how-it-works.md

 The custom language part is explained [in the resharper dev guide](https://www.jetbrains.com/help/resharper/sdk/CustomLanguages_Overview.html)

-The language behind `.feature` is Gherkin, so every class related to the language part are named with `Gherkin` in them (And the one related to SpecFlow like references between C# / .feature and other things like that are name with `Specflow`.
+The language behind `.feature` is Gherkin, so every class related to the language part are named with `Gherkin` in them (And the one related to Reqnroll like references between C# / .feature and other things like that are name with `Reqnroll`.

 The Lexer/Parser code that build the Gherkin's `ITreeNode` can be found in `PSI/` folder.
 The goal of all this is to provide syntax highlighting, and a tree style structure `GherkinFile` which can be walked to find `Feature`, `Scenario`, and `Step`